List of Bakugan Battle Brawlers characters: Lync Volan

 Lync is a Ventus brawler.
-He used mechanical Ventus Altair as his Guardian Bakugan, and mechanical Ventus Wired as a Trap Bakugan.
+He used a mechanical Ventus Altair as his Guardian Bakugan, and a mechanical Ventus Wired as a Trap Bakugan.
 Altair and Wired are able to combine into Meta Altair.
 However, in Gate Crashers, Altair and Wired were damaged beyond repair, and did not brawl for the rest of the arc.
 He was a spy for Prince Hydron on Spectra and Gus.
 He and Volt Luster were the Vexos' tag team champions.
 He gets defeated by Dan in Invasion of the Vestals, and then again in episode 9 by Ace and Shun in the Bakugan Battle Tournament.
 He then gets defeated by Baron in episode 11.
 He went to Earth with Spectra, Gus, Dan, Mira, and Baron.
 He was stuck on Earth with Alice after rejecting Dan's hospitality.
 He is seen crying at the end of episode 11.
 Baron called him 'a little weasel' in episode 11.
 In the same episode, Gus calls him a snake.
 He has his Gauntlet taken away by Dr. Gehabich in order to fix his dimension transporter without Lync realizing it (although it would not have mattered, as his Bakugan were destroyed anyhow).
 Lync eventually makes it home after swearing loyalty to Spectra and when Prince Hydron asked him to spy on Spectra, Lync denies him and helps Spectra with his "ultimate plan".
 But he then betrays Spectra by locking up Gus so he cannot tell his master of Mylene's escape plan.
 It is obvious he will do whatever is best for him (going as far as to claim behind Hydron's back "You can count on me to do what's best for me."
 He later openly admits that he's "very loyal to three people: me, myself and I" in conversation with Volt and the other Vexos), due to his multiple betrayals throughout the series.
 He later flees to Vestal with the Vexos, Prince Hydron, and Professor Clay, leaving Spectra and Gus.
-He reappears to battle Shun after Zenoheld launches a prototype for the Bakugan Termination System, but is defeated with the combined efforts of Skyress, and a newly evolved Ingram.
+He reappears to battle Shun after Zenoheld launches a prototype for the Bakugan Termination System, but is defeated by the combined efforts of Skyress, and a newly evolved Ingram.
 In Earth Invaders, Lync and Mylene battle Runo and Mira and succeed in obtaining the Subterra attribute energy.
 He later brawls Ace and Marucho alongside Shadow, taking the Darkus energy.
 Lync does love Alice.
-It was this that finally caused him to leave the Vexos when Zenoheld declared that the alternative would be used to wipe out Vestal, Earth, New Vestroia (may have been a likely target as Zenoheld had a grudge against the Bakguan, although it was not mentioned in the list of targets) and anyone else that opposed him.
+It was this that finally caused him to leave the Vexos when Zenoheld declared that the alternative would be used to wipe out Vestal, Earth, and New Vestroia (may have been a likely target as Zenoheld had a grudge against the Bakguan, although it was not mentioned in the list of targets) and anyone else that opposed him.
 After Volt's departure and "demise" at Hydron's hand, Lync copied the Blue Prints of the alternative to give to Alice (who would warn the resistance).
 He hesitates to speak to her, feeling guilty about his betrayal of her trust.
-However he resolves to speak to her.
-However Hydron appears on the scene (Professor Clay had discovered that Lync had made an unauthorised copy, which Mylene overheard him saying, she reported the incident to Zenoheld, who sent Hydron after Lync) and challenges him to a battle.
-Lync puts up a heroic and close fight but Aluze is destroyed by Dryoid and he is banished with a death bomb by Hydron (but not before throwing his glove with the data disk towards Alice's home, where she found it later outside, once the battle and its combantants had disappeared from the secene).
+However, he resolves to speak to her.
+However, Hydron appears on the scene (Professor Clay had discovered that Lync had made an unauthorised copy, which Mylene overheard him saying, she reported the incident to Zenoheld, who sent Hydron after Lync) and challenges him to a battle.
+Lync puts up a heroic and close fight but Aluze is destroyed by Dryoid and he is banished with a death bomb by Hydron (but not before throwing his glove with the data disk towards Alice's home, where she found it later outside, once the battle and its combatants had disappeared from the scene).
 Lync later appears in Hydron's dreams/hallucinations along with Volt in An Heir To Spare.
 His fate is unknown.